mustafachyi/NordVPN-WireGuard-Config-Generator/web-version-V2/web-version-V2-Backend/README.md

 # NordGen Backend

 A minimalist, high-performance backend service for generating NordVPN WireGuard configurations.
-Built on the Bun runtime and the Hono framework, this service handles server data caching, credential exchange, and configuration generation.
+Built on the **Go** programming language and the **Fiber** framework, this service handles server data caching, credential exchange, and configuration generation with extreme efficiency.

 ## Overview